giulianoquites/ocp-example/ocp3/Glusterfs/INSTALL.md

 GlusterFS + OpenShift 3.11
 =================

-### Correct way to turn OFF and turn OM each GlusterFS node
+### Correct way to turn OFF and turn ON each GlusterFS node

 ~~~~